ScheerleJo/HTTP2MIDI/README.md

 - move Midi-stuff to separate js file
 - get current Presenter status
 - describe how to compile the application to an .exe
+- create Installer to automatically update from latest Release and install all necessary stuff in the beginning
+- Move debug-Helper to swagger or something equivalent
+- optimize file structure

 ## Developer